experimentarium/times/docs/part-1/08-stochastic-programming.md

 ## Alternative criteria for the objective function

 The preceding description of stochastic programming assumes that the policy maker accepts the expected cost as his optimizing criterion.
 This is equivalent to saying that he is risk neutral.
-In many situations, the assumption of risk neutrality is only an approxi­mation of the true utility function of a decision maker.
+In many situations, the assumption of risk neutrality is only an approximation of the true utility function of a decision maker.

 Two alternative candidates for the objective function are:
 - Expected utility criterion with linearized risk aversion